DannyBoyIL/Web-Automation/README.md

 compare your code to the example code in this repository.
 However, try to avoid blindly copying code from the repository into your project.
 Take the time to learn the concepts and code presented in each chapter.

-## Repository Branches

-* Each `chapter/*` branch contains the state of the code for each chapter
-* The `main` branch contains the final state of the code at the end of the course

 ## Python Setup